ipld/ipld/selectors/selectors.md

 The recursion may also be stopped by a given CID.

-### Selector Query
+### CID Rooted Selector

-The Selector Query is a list of Selectors.
-The first element will be a CID Selector which points to the CID your Selector is rooted at.
+The CID Rooted Selector consists of a CID where the selection starts and a list of Selectors specifying the traversal.

 Use cases